MerginMaps/docs/src/tutorials/creating-a-project-in-qgis/index.md

 5. Click **OK** to close the **Layer properties**.

 :::tip
 There is much more that can be done with the Attributes Form in QGIS when preparing a <MainPlatformNameLink /> project!
-You can learn more about forms in [Setting Up Form Widgets](../../layer/form-widgets/), [Advanced Form Configuration](../../layer/form-configuration/) or other pages in the *Configure Survey Layer* part of this documentation.
+You can learn more in the [Configure Forms](../../layer/overview/) section of this documentation.
 :::